Posted on 4/8/2015 in Digital Marketing

 We have had a number of clients that we spend a great deal of time clarifying the marketing data because their audience is not clear.
-One client may have registrations that happen on a product page, and therefore cannot determine the true metrics of prospective clients on their pages apart from the metrics from registered users.
+One client may have registrations that happen on a product page and therefore cannot determine the true metrics of prospective clients on their pages apart from the metrics from registered users.
 Another client has multiple conversions that can happen on a single page and doesn’t understand why any change they make to optimize the page seems to have little to no effect on the page performance.
 The best opportunity in these scenarios is the use of Google Analytics Audience Segments.

 Audience segmentation allows you to determine certain activities or behaviors that would identify one segment of an audience and allow you to focus on their specific activities.
 For a quick guide on how to implement audience segments, here is a link to the help feature in Google Analytics regarding audience segments.
 In the first example above, you can isolate the submission of a registration to identify registered users and eliminate their activities from the pool of data being considered.
 This will help you better understand how to engage the visitors who represent prospective new clients instead of those who are already clients.
 In the second example, you can set a series of conversion goals as separate behaviors on which to base your audience segments.
-Then you can optimize the other elements of engagement on a page to see exactly what each segment engages and how that effects the conversion of each segment.
+Then you can optimize the other elements of engagement on a page to see exactly what each segment engages and how that affects the conversion of each segment.

-Regardless of your scenario, I recommend being cautious of a few pitfalls that my team has been challenged with in resolving these issues for our clients:
+Regardless of your scenario, I recommend being cautious of a few pitfalls that my team has been challenged within resolving these issues for our clients:

 Document the implementation of your audience segments